June 17, 2020

 The Chinese Communist Party faces a host of pressing domestic and international policy challenges as it transitions to a new generation of leaders.

 Differences over Taiwan’s status fuel tensions between the island and mainland, yet cross-strait economic ties continue to deepen.

 December 20, 2019

 Kim Jong-un has accelerated North Korea’s buildup of nuclear and other weapons of mass destruction, while also modernizing its large conventional force.

-Hundreds of thousands of Rohingya, a Muslim ethnic minority group, are fleeing persecution in Myanmar’s western Rakhine State, fueling a historic migration crisis.
+Hundreds of thousands of Rohingya, a Muslim ethnic minority group, have fled persecution in Myanmar’s Rakhine State, fueling a historic migration crisis.

 China is North Korea’s biggest trade partner and has leverage over Kim Jong-un’s regime, yet its policies focus more on border stability than nuclear threat.